Slots Empire Casino Review

 Fiat Options

-Visa, Mastercard, Neosurf, and Instant Gift Card are accepted for deposits.
+Visa, Mastercard, Neosurf and Instant Gift Card are accepted for deposits.
 Card minimum deposit is A$30 with a A$1,000 per-transaction cap.
-Neosurf starts at A$10.
 Withdrawals process via bank wire or card with a A$150 minimum and A$2,500 per-transaction maximum.

 Cryptocurrency

-Only Bitcoin is supported — no Ethereum, Litecoin, USDT, or other majors.
-Bitcoin deposits from A$20.
+Bitcoin is the only cryptocurrency — no Ethereum, Litecoin, USDT or other majors.
+Bitcoin deposits start at A$20.
 Bitcoin withdrawals target 24–48 hours, faster than bank wire but still subject to the A$150 minimum and per-transaction/weekly cap.

 Customer Support